ingo/ingo.github.io/_recipes/asparagus_and_morel_quiche.md

 ---
-title: Asparagus and Morel Quiche
+author: Sunset
 category: Entrees
 description: Umami-delicious morels pop up in Western woods and orchards, and make plump, savory nuggets in this quiche.
 For the neatest slices, make quiche a day ahead; let it cool, loosen it from pan edges, and chill.
 Cut into wedges, then reheat.
-image: asparagus_and_morel_quiche.webp
+image: asparagus_and_morel_quiche.jpg
 image_attribution: Annabelle Breakey
 image_source: http://www.sunset.com/
 size: Serves 6 to 8
+source: http://www.sunset.com/
 time: 1 Hour 45 Mins
-author: Sunset
-source: http://www.sunset.com/
+title: Asparagus and Morel Quiche
-umami: ✓
+umami: "\u2713"
 ---
 ### Ingredients

 * `1 1/2 cups` whole-wheat pastry flour or all-purpose flour